Entrepreneurs, You Are Not Alone

 Regularly schedule meetings with this Board during which you address the day-to-day challenges as well as the 5-year development plan.
 Use it to broaden your perspective, test your assumptions and keep yourself accountable for your work.

 3. Get out of the office

 4. Communicate more

-Ensure your employees understand your purpose, know your business strategy as well as your expectations.
+Ensure your employees understand your purpose, and know your business strategy as well as your expectations.
 Give them more reasons to believe in your vision, and they will take ownership of it, naturally relieving pressure from your shoulders.

 5. Hire a Business Coach